Netherton Goods station: Workings details

-In 1907 the Caledonian Railway Working Timetable (WTT) shows that the 12.10pm goods from Gushetfaulds to Ardrossan via Cathcart worked nearby Gree siding and it would probably have worked Netherton en route.
+In 1907 the Caledonian Railway Working Timetable (WTT) shows that the 12.10 pm goods from Gushetfaulds to Ardrossan via Cathcart worked nearby Gree siding and it would probably have worked Netherton en route.

 The site today

-Railway workers accommodation cottages were never built at the site probably as the facility was too small.
-Although the sidings have been lifted the site is still in use for access and for the storage of materials.
+Railway workers' accommodation cottages were never built at the site probably as the facility was too small.
+Although the sidings have been lifted the site is still in use for access and the storage of materials.
 The electrified double track line of the Neilston branch still runs past the site.
 Two telecoms system masts and associated GSM-R equipment are located on the old loading dock and provide railway staff with voice and text communication.